tldr-pages/tldr/pages/common/asciinema.md

 `asciinema auth`

-- Make a new recording (to be uploaded or saved locally):
+- Make a new recording (once finished, user will be prompted to upload it or save it locally):

 `asciinema rec`